-18th November 1836, 17 Southampton Street, London,
+18th November 1836, 17 Southampton Street, London, England.

 W.S.
 Gilbert was the son of William Gilbert a retired naval surgeon and Anne Gilbert who also had three daughters.

 Great Ealing School, London.
 Kings College, London.

 1849: Returned to London after many years traveling Europe with his family.

 1863: Production of his first play "Uncle Baby" at the Royal Lyceum Theatre.

 1867: W.S.
 Gilbert became a Clerk in the Privy Council Office in London.

 1864: Called to the bar,but was unsuccessful in landing well paid briefs and supplemented his income by writing for magazines such as "Punch" and "Fun".
 His humorous verse was published under the pseudonym "Bab".